shafeeq-ahamed-6s/zeroqu-alive-prototype/README.md

-# DewDrop Pilot MVP Frontend
+# Zeroqu Prototype Frontend

-A modern React frontend application for the DewDrop pilot MVP, built with TypeScript, Vite, and Tailwind CSS.
+A modern React frontend application for the Zeroqu Prototype, built with TypeScript, Vite, and Tailwind CSS.

 ## 🚀 Tech Stack